Monday, 22 August 2022

 • Rose quartz beads have been found in modern Iraq (ancient Mesopotamia) dating back to 7000 BC, and jewellery with rose quartz was also crafted by the Assyrians in 800-600 BC.

 • Several ancient civilizations such as the Ancient Egyptians, Greeks and Romans believed that rose quartz had magical powers and used this stone as talismans (religious superstitions and mythological associations which should not be taken at face value today, *cough* 'healing crystals' current *cough* 🙃).
 Ancient Egyptians believed that the stone had restorative qualities and could prevent aging, and associated it with the goddess Isis, deity of life, fertility and motherhood.
-Ancient Greeks, for their part, associated rose quartz with Aphrodite and his son Eros, deities of sexuality, desire and fertility, while Romans used this gem to signify ownership.
+Ancient Greeks, for their part, associated rose quartz with Aphrodite and her son Eros, deities of sexuality, desire and fertility, while Romans used this gem to signify ownership.

 Rose quartz infographic from the RBA collection (in Spanish)